unexist/blog/_posts/2021-06-24-aggregate-asciidoc-from-multiple-repositories.md

 ## Conclusion

-When you can really stick to the modules structure this is a really nice tool and probably easier to use than the java tooling for [AsciiDoc][1].
+When you can really stick to the modules structure, [Antora][3] is a really nice tool and probably easier to use than the Java tooling for [AsciiDoc][1].

 My showcase can be found here: